-Laura is an Associate at Ridouts and is dual-qualified as a Solicitor in both England & Wales and in Scotland.
+Laura is a Senior Associate at Ridouts and is dual-qualified as a Solicitor in both England & Wales and in Scotland.
 She initially qualified in Scotland in May 2009 where she practiced civil court work, appearing regularly in the Sheriff Court in a range of contentious matters.
 Laura joined Ridouts in January 2016 from the Fitness to Practise directorate of the General Dental Council where she had gained a wealth of experience in professional disciplinary cases.
 Laura successfully completed the Qualified Lawyers Transfer Scheme in November 2016.

 Since joining Ridouts Laura has assisted numerous providers to prepare compelling responses to draft inspection reports challenging factual inaccuracies, alleged regulatory breaches and seeking improved ratings as a result.

 Laura regularly drafts effective representations to enforcement notices and assists Providers with appeals to the First-tier (Care Standards) Tribunal.

 Laura’s advocacy and hearings background leaves her well placed to provide legal and practical support to providers who find themselves in a courtroom setting be that at Coroners Inquests or at the First-tier (Care Standards) Tribunal.
 Laura also acts for Providers in contractual matters including fee disputes and safeguarding cases.